Dwells2003/Dwells2003/README.md

 IT Specialist and Web Developer
 -------------------------------

-I've been learning to code for about 2 years now, I've been studying practicing my IT skills since before I got to University.
+I've been learning to code for about 2 years now, I've been studying and practicing my IT skills since before I got to University.

 * 🌍  I'm based in Florence, Alabama
 * ✉️  You can contact me at [drwells0109@gmail.com](mailto:drwells0109@gmail.com)